gasparian/obd_elm327_vehicle_speed/README.md

 ## ELM327 signals processing on Linux

-The goal is to get a speed from vehicle using a super-cheap elm327 controller and a standardized OBD API.
+The goal is to get a vehicle speed with high frequency, using a super-cheap elm327 controller and a standardized OBD API.
 The speed is usually encoded with two-digit hexadecimal number and can vary in range 0...255 km\h.

 Before begin: